Table of Contents

 Leafy green vegetables are high in potassium, which helps flush sodium out of your body by promoting urination.
 Lowering your sodium levels brings down your blood pressure as salt makes your body hold onto water, putting more pressure on your arteries.

 Leafy green vegetables also contain nitrates.
 Studies show that eating 1 to 2 servings of foods rich in nitrates daily can reduce high blood pressure.
 Leafy greens are some of the top foods that help lower blood pressure.

 - Swiss chard

 - Collard greens

 Increase your intake of green leafy vegetables to 3–6 cups a day by adding them to curries and stews, blitzing them into smoothies or baking them into chips.
-If possible, choose organic fresh vegetables, frozen vegetables are a healthy alternative, but avoid canned vegetables as they often contain added sodium.
+If possible, search for organic fresh vegetables and herbs, frozen vegetables are a healthy alternative, but avoid canned vegetables as they often contain added sodium.

 Mother Nature created bananas to be a handy, healthy snack.
 Like other foods that lower blood pressure quickly, such as leafy greens, they are rich in blood-pressure-friendly potassium.
 This can help your body dispose of sodium, which can cause hypertension.

 Other sources of potassium include avocado, melon, halibut, mushrooms, sweet potatoes, tomatoes, tuna, and beans.
 These provide sweet snacks that in moderation, won’t spike your blood sugar as much as processed sugary snacks.